ConfusingTheAudience/2024-frontendmentor/README.md

 --------------------------------------

-// 32 - ENABLE LIVESERVER + NODE MODULES TO WORK
+// 32 - ENABLE LIVESERVER + NODE MODULES TO WORK (TAILWIND USED)

-// 35 - ENABLE LIVESERVER TO WORK

 -------------------------------------